Anupam450/Hot-Patching-in-Go/README.md

-# 🔥 Hot Patching in Go – Demo Repo
+# 🔥 Hot Patching in Go

 ## Run the demo